rebuildarr/buildarr-radarr/README.md

 Radarr is a PVR application which downloads, renames and manages the lifecycle of movies in your media library.
 In other words, it is to movies what [Sonarr](https://sonarr.tv) is to TV shoes.
 It can monitor for both upcoming and current releases and grab them when they become available, as well as upgrade to higher quality versions of monitored releases when a suitable version is available.

+Currently, Radarr V4 and Radarr V5 are the supported versions.
+If you are using Radarr V3 or earlier, please upgrade in order to manage your instances with Buildarr.

 ## Installation

 When using Buildarr as a [standalone application](https://buildarr.github.io/installation/#standalone-application), the Radarr plugin can simply be installed using `pip`: